HarmoWatch/ngx-redux-core/README.md

 As the first step, you need to add `ReduxModule.forRoot()` to the root NgModule of your application.

 The static [`forRoot`](https://angular.io/docs/ts/latest/guide/ngmodule.html#!#core-for-root) method is a convention that provides and configures services at the same time.
-Make sure you call this method in your root NgModule, only!
+Make sure you call this method only in your root NgModule!

 [Lazy loading is also supported](./docs/how-to/use-lazy-loading.md)